x684867/nemesis_server/src/nodejs/doc/api/modules.markdown

 configured `node_prefix`.

 These are mostly for historic reasons.
-You are highly encouraged to place your dependencies locally in `node_modules` folders.
+You are highly encouraged to place your dependencies locally in `node_packages` folders.
 They will be loaded faster, and more reliably.

-## Accessing the main module
+## Accessing the main package

 <!-- type=misc -->

-When a file is run directly from Node, `require.main` is set to its `module`.
+When a file is run directly from Node, `require.main` is set to its `package`.
 That means that you can determine whether a file has been run directly by testing

-    require.main === module
+    require.main === package

 For a file `foo.js`, this will be `true` if run via `node foo.js`, but `false` if run by `require('./foo')`.

-Because `module` provides a `filename` property (normally equivalent to `__filename`), the entry point of the current application can be obtained by checking `require.main.filename`.
+Because `package` provides a `filename` property (normally equivalent to `__filename`), the entry point of the current application can be obtained by checking `require.main.filename`.